two2tee/WorldModelPlanning/README.md

 ### Vizdoom integration issue
 The Vizdoom environment is partially implemented (env, datagenerator, planning_tester).
 However Currently we are unable to train the MDRNN due to varying sequences.
-We need to extend the MDRNN to support variable sequences within the batches.
+We need to extend the MDRNN and its trainer to support variable sequences within the batches.
 This requires modification to the dataloader **utility/rollout_handling/mdrnn_loaders.py** and the mdrnn trainer **mdrnn/mdrnn_trainer.py**.
 What we will suggest is to try training the MDRNN with single batches ``batch_size=1`` since that would bypass the issue.
 However you may get exceptions since we got them the last time we